-- A Web Element for custom search engines.
-You can embed a custom search engine into your website by copying and pasting code generated in the Implementing search box page.
+- A Web Element for Programmable Search Engines.
+You can embed a Programmable Search Engine into your website by copying and pasting code generated in the Implementing search box page.

-- The search engine that you create and customize using Google Custom Search.
-The term is sometimes shortened as "CSE."
+- The search engine that you create and customize using Programmable Search Engine.

 - A mode for a label.
 Sites tagged with eliminate labels are excluded from the results page of your search engine.
 To learn more, see Changing the Ranking of Your Search Results.